pages | â ⶠ|

 Caring about quality is the heart of craftsmanship.

-8 months ago in Quotes
+1 year ago in Quotes

 At my Fortune 250, our threat model apparently includes -- rather conveniently and coincidentally -- everything!
 Well, everything they make an off-the-shelf product for, anyway.
 It makes new purchasing decisions easy: